Sample Peer Mentor Job Description (Residential-based)

 - Attend periodic meetings with Learning Community and Residence Life staff.

-Peer mentors receive a stipend of ($XXX) and work 10 hours a week.
-Peer mentors are eligible to live in a single room, or they may choose to live in a double with a roommate.
-Demands on a peer mentor's time are many.
-After academics, the mentor position takes next priority; therefore, mentors are not to accept additional employment.
+Peer mentors receive an hourly rate of ($XX) and work approximately 10 hours a week.
+Peer Mentors are eligible to live in a single room, or they may choose to live in a double with a roommate.
+Demands on a Peer Mentor’s time are many.
+After academics, the Mentor position takes next priority; therefore, Mentors are not to accept additional employment.

 Questions about the peer mentor position or the application process should be directed to: